s-victor/TinyPedal/docs/customization.md

 **This widget displays standings info from opponent ahead and behind local player from same vehicle class.**

 Note, most options are inherited from [Relative](#relative) and [Standings](#standings) widgets, with some additions noted below.

+    time_interval_align_center
+Align time interval in the center when enabled.
+Default is right alignment when disabled.

     *_color_time_interval_ahead, *_color_time_interval_behind
 Set custom time interval color of opponent ahead and behind.